nitin-sharma001/journey-nest/README.md

 # Journey Nest

-A project inspired by Airbnb with additional unique features.
+A project inspired by travelling websites with additional unique features.
 This application leverages modern web technologies to provide an efficient and user-friendly platform for renting and listing properties.

 ## Table of Contents
 - [Features](#features)